 My first step to becoming more comfortable around money was to learn.
 I get Entrepreneur and Fast Company.
 I have read a ton of financial resources about starting businesses, running businesses, and most importantly, I ask questions.

 Do not be afraid to ask.
 Most people don't know, they just continue not to ask.
 Speak up.
-My two favorite financial books are
+My two favorite financial books are Profit First and

 You Are a Badass at Making Money with Jen Snincero.
 I read them on repeat.